Get ready to treat yourself with a delicious Easter classic: homemade Hot Cross Buns.

 What are Hot Cross Buns?

-Traditionally made and served on Good Friday, hot cross buns are yeast-based rolls with warm spices and often a shiny glaze on the outside.
-A cross made from flour paste signifies the cross Jesus died on and the fragrant spices represent the honoring of his body after His death.
+Hot Cross Buns are a beloved Easter tradition that is traditionally served on Good Friday.
+These yeast-based rolls are packed with warm spices and often have a shiny glaze on the outside.
+To symbolize the cross on which Jesus died, a flour paste is piped in a cross on top.
+The buns are also studded with raisins or currants and represent the honoring of Jesus’ body after His death.

 Ingredients & Variations

-DOUGH The dough for these rolls is a simple yeast dough with spices.
-Once it’s risen, we knead in some raisins or currants before forming rolls.
+Dough – These rolls are made with a simple yeast dough that’s easy to prepare.
+After the dough has risen, we knead in some raisins or currants before forming rolls.

 PRO TIP: Avoid overstuffing the rolls with ingredients so the flavors don’t overwhelm the spices.